-The Chief Financial Officer of the Treasury may consider that a business is included as a qualifying business under the scheme or alternately may exclude a business which in his opinion should not obtain financial assistance under the scheme, if he considers that it is in the best interests of the Island economy.
+The Chief Financial Officer of the Treasury may consider that a business is included as a qualifying business under the scheme or alternately may exclude a business which in his opinion should not obtain a grant under the scheme, if he considers that it is in the best interests of the Island economy.
+He may also determine the amount of support to be paid, to whom it is paid and in respect of whom.

-Any business that is not a qualifying business, but considers that it should receive financial assistance under this scheme should go to GD 2020/0011.
+Any business that is not a qualifying business, but considers that it should receive a grant under this scheme should go to GD 2020/0011.
+This includes those companies that have no employees.